Question:

 Residential Treatment in Costa Mesa, Irvine, and Huntington Beach

 After completing medical detox, you’ll receive inpatient treatment in Orange County California.
 There, you’ll receive medically-assisted treatment and dual diagnosis treatment to deal with any cravings or co-occurring mental health issues you may be battling.
 We also offer residential treatment facilities in Costa Mesa, Irvine, and Huntington Beach for those who desire gender-specific treatment.
-There, clients get round-the-clock medical attention and monitoring while living at the institution full-time.
+There, patients get round-the-clock medical attention and monitoring while living at the institution full-time.

 In addition to individual and group counseling and medication management, you’ll also have access to leisure activities and family support services.